What is DSL Connection, Types, How Does It Work | Vitel Global

 ADSL (Asymmetric DSL)

 It offers a frequency between 9 Mbps/640 Kbps downstream/upstream for a short distance and 1.544 Mbps/16 Kbps for around 18000 feet away.
-If you want to install ADSL for your commercial area, then you can go for the short-distanced connection, and if you are planning for domestic purposes like getting data via host PC or multimedia files, then you can go for the more significant distanced connection.
+If you want to install an asymmetric digital subscriber line (ADSL) for your commercial area, then you can go for the short-distanced connection, and if you are planning for domestic purposes like getting data via host PC or multimedia files, then you can go for the more significant distanced connection.
 ADSL has an asymmetrical nature and appears appealing because of its exclusive capacity to provide the required faster speed at short and long distances.

 High-Bit-Rate DSL (HDSL)